Helping divers make informed choices about training, skills, safety, and gear.

 Why I Chose the Shearwater Perdix 2 AI

 I wanted a dive computer I could trust in all environments, whether local drysuit dives or warm water travel trips.
-After using other computers that felt cluttered or locked into preset views, I was drawn to Shearwater’s clean interface and deep customization.
+After using other computers that felt cluttered or locked into preset views, I was drawn to Shearwater for a clean interface and deep customization.
 The Perdix 2 AI let me build screen layouts with the exact data I care about, and it supports air integration with no fuss.
-For a recreational diver who values precision and simplicity, it’s been flawless.
+For a recreational diver who values precision and simplicity, it has been reliable across conditions.

 Verdict

-The Shearwater Perdix 2 AI is the most capable and reliable dive computer I’ve ever used.
-I trust it on every dive, whether I’m wearing a drysuit in 45°F water or floating through reefs on vacation.
-It’s not cheap, but it’s a long-term platform you grow into not one you grow out of.
+The Shearwater Perdix 2 AI is the most capable and reliable dive computer I have used.
+I trust it on every dive, whether I am wearing a drysuit in 45°F water or floating through reefs on vacation.
+It is not cheap, but it is a long term platform you grow into, not one you grow out of.

 Would I buy it again?
 Absolutely.
-It’s staying in my kit long-term.
+It is staying in my kit long term.

 Who the Perdix 2 AI Is Best For

-This computer is ideal for divers who want a long-term platform they won’t outgrow.
-It’s especially well-suited for:
+This computer is ideal for divers who want a long term platform they will not outgrow.
+It is especially well suited for:

-It’s not the right fit if you’re looking for a sleek, watch-style daily wear computer, or if you want a budget model for casual vacation diving only.
+It is not the right fit if you are looking for a sleek, watch style daily wear computer, or if you want a budget model for casual vacation diving only.

 Deep Dive into the Score